 Consuming Alcohol

 While consuming a limited amount of alcohol while taking Ozempic is not always harmful, it is best to discuss this choice with your doctor.
 Your medical history, other medications you may be taking, and the amount of alcohol you typically consume may all be factors in determining whether or not alcohol consumption may be recommended for you (or not) while taking Ozempic.
-Learn more about Ozempic and alcohol here.
+Learn more about Ozempic interactions here.

 How Does Ozempic Interact With Other Medications?